virocon-organization/virocon/dev-info/README.md

 # Releasing new versions

-When a new version is released, we make sure that it is available in GitHub archive, on PyPi and on anaconda.org.
+When a new version is released, we make sure that it is available in GitHub archive, on PyPi and on conda-forge.

 GitHub archive: